Understanding the electricity generation process and how power gets to your home can help you make eco-conscious and cost-saving choices.

 | Deregulated | Assigned based on where you live. | You can actively choose a company to supply your energy. |

-How to Choose Green Energy Providers for Your New Home
+How to Choose a Green Energy Provider

 Frequently Asked Questions About Where Electricity Comes From